 Other forms of compensation include VA claims, Social Security Disability and treatment and travel grants.
 You may speak with a qualified mesothelioma attorney to learn more about your legal options for mesothelioma compensation.

 Abatement and History of Asbestos Adhesives

-Asbestos adhesive removal is best left to qualified asbestos abatement professionals, especially when old asbestos glue daubs have become friable (easily crumbled by hand).
+Asbestos sealant and adhesive removal is best left to qualified asbestos abatement professionals, especially when old asbestos glue daubs have become friable (easily crumbled by hand).
 Asbestos dust can be minimized by wetting the adhesive material and then scraping it by hand, but even then, the professional must be wearing protective gear and a high-efficiency particulate air mask to stay safe from asbestos exposure.

 The adhesives used in numerous homes, businesses and public buildings constructed before the 1990s often contain between 1% and 25% asbestos, depending on the purpose of the adhesive.
 These asbestos products can become hazardous as the adhesives turn brittle and break down over time, potentially releasing asbestos fibers into the air.
 Asbestos-containing seals may wear down, flake or peel away.

 Black construction adhesives in buildings constructed before the 1990s should always be tested for asbestos.
 Sanding, scraping or grinding these adhesives can release toxic asbestos dust into the air, endangering everyone in the building.

 Some asbestos adhesives can be removed using chemical solvents, but these chemicals are not compatible with all types of adhesives and they can damage or stain the subfloor.
 Check with the manufacturer about using chemical solvents.